SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ad-hoc polymorphism is polymorphism where different implementations are selected based on the type of the argument(s) -> callable unit overloading, operator overloading

-### dispatch (prob belongs somewhere else)
+### dispatch

-dispatch is choosing which method should be invoked in response to a method displatch is based on the type of the thing dispatch is only relevant if there are multiple implementations of a thing.
+dispatch is choosing which method should be invoked in response to a method call. displatch is based on the type of the thing dispatch is only relevant if there are multiple implementations of a thing.